 unless other circumstances determined by the administration would not allow the second repetition.
 Parents

 may not hold back students who are promoted in grades 4-8.
-A student may not repeat the seventh or eight
+If a student has to repeat seventh or eighth grade, administration will make the decision about appropriateness to continue at Our Lady of Fatima Catholic School.

 Much consideration goes into the placement of students in a particular teacher’s classroom.
 The